Now today is April Fool’s Day. It seems like this would be a good time for all of us to

 Doubtlessly we all want to build learning programs that are effective in helping fellow

-sometimes create a problem just so I can go through the thought processes required to
+Sometimes I will create a problem just so I can go through the thought required to

 explore and solve it.
 Creating a problem just to solve it?
-That may sound strange, but I
+That may sound odd, but I

 really find that to be an exercise that opens my mind, helps my creativity, and in